 Are you calm and confident behind the wheel?
 Could you show kindness and compassion to others when they need it most?
-If yes, then you could succeed in a career as a Funeralcare Driver.
+If so, you could succeed in a career as a funeral care driver.

-Although slightly unconventional, the role is instrumental in the funeral process as the drivers are responsible for providing a professional and empathetic chauffeur service – transporting the body of someone who has died, and/or their family and friends to the funeral.
+As a funeral care driver, you’ll be transporting the body of someone who has died, and/or their family and friends to the funeral.
+Although slightly unconventional, the role is instrumental in the funeral process as the drivers are responsible for providing a professional and empathetic chauffeur service.

-At a time when families and friends are at their most vulnerable, even the smallest details can make the biggest difference, so you’ll be expected to plan your driving routes in advance to make sure that each and every drive is as smooth and painless for those involved as possible.
+At a time when families and friends are at their most vulnerable, even the smallest details can make the biggest difference.
+So you’ll be expected to plan your driving routes in advance to make sure that every drive is as smooth and painless for those involved as possible.

 This role would be perfect for an organised driver with immaculate attention to detail.
-With training provided on the job, the only qualification you need to get started is your driving license.
-So, why not apply today?
+With training provided on the job, the only qualification you need to get started is your driving licence.

 Best for those who would love to be in command of a larger vehicle

-Because driving an HGV vehicle is completely different to driving a car or van e.g. larger size, different set of gears etc, you’ll usually need to do some training first and complete a four-part test.
-Once you’ve successfully completed the relevant tests, you’ll receive your Driver’s Certificate of Professional Competence (Driver CPC licence) – and you’ll be able to go solo behind the wheel.
+Because driving a HGV vehicle is completely different to driving a car or van (for example, it’s larger in size, has a different set of gears, and so on), you’ll usually need to do some training first and complete a four-part test.
+Once you’ve successfully completed the relevant tests, you’ll receive your Driver’s Certificate of Professional Competence (Driver CPC licence) – and will be able to go solo behind the wheel.